 The Certified Information Security Manager certification has been around for over a decade now, and it's only grown in prominence.
-What makes the ISACA CISM so important and how does it compare to its peers?
+What makes ISACA CISM so important and how does it compare to its peers?

-The ISACA Certified Information Security Manager (CISM) is a signature certification created by the reputable ISACA professional organization.
+The ISACA Certified Information Security Manager (CISM) is a signature certification created by a reputable ISACA professional organization.
 Since its introduction in 2003, the CISM has evolved and is now ranked as one of the top five certifications in 2016 for information security professionals.
 ISACA -- founded in Los Angeles in 1969 and currently headquartered in Rolling Meadows, Illinois -- has 140,000 members and 208 chapters worldwide.
-ISACA has morphed from a focus on information security auditing to include Governance, Risk and Compliance (GRC) and, more recently, cybersecurity.
+ISACA has morphed from a focus on information security auditing to include Governance, Risk, and Compliance (GRC) and, more recently, cybersecurity.

 Let's takes a closer look at the ISACA Certified Information Security Manager certification, the value it provides career security professionals, how it compares with other certifications.

 What is the ISACA CISM?

 The ISACA CISM is a certification intended for information security managers, aspiring managers, or IT consultants who support information security program management.
 The first-ever exam was administered on June 14, 2003, at 95 locations in 47 countries.
 Applicants could submit a grandfather application before the end of 2003.
 Candidates had to submit evidence of eight years of information security work experience.
 Five of those eight years must have been in the role of information security manager and must be verified by an immediate supervisor or someone else of higher rank in the organization.

 It is not as technical of a certification as the Certified Information Systems Security Professional (CISSP) or other specialized SANS Institute certifications.
 CISM is comprised of four domains: Information Security Governance, Risk Management, and Compliance, Security Program Development and Management, and Information Security Incident Management.